A NATIONAL HISTORIC LANDMARK SINCE 1994

 Specialty tours need to be booked in advance by calling the site at 812.265.3526.
 Self-guided walking tours of the grounds are open all day.

-No use of paranormal equipment of any kind is permitted on tours.
+Use of paranormal equipment of any kind is not permitted on tours.

 All guided tours begin at the Visitor Center, which is just west of the state historic site with an entrance facing Vine Street.
 Parking is available near the Lanier-Madison Visitor Center.